 "[These] predators are perhaps nature’s original fly control.
 You almost certainly have some of the species that are included in our Fly Predator brand beneficial insects already working for you on your property.
 They’re part of the reason you aren’t literally knee deep in flies.
 You may have way too many flies, but without these good bugs, it would be far worse.
 By simply increasing the ratio of predators to pest flies, you can almost completely suppress the flies.
 There’s no downside as the predators do not bother either people or animals" (Spalding Fly Predator Information).

-It takes 2-3 months.
-The current fly population is unaffected by the predators, and it will take a month for them to die off.
+It takes at least a month.
+The current fly population is unaffected by the predators.
+Since they have a lifespan of around 30 days, it will take a month for them to die off.
 During the first month, there are still lots of flies laying their eggs.
-You might want to hang up a few of those nasty fly strips for the first month.
+A few fly traps at the outset will help: See the box below.

-By the end of the second month, you may already notice a reduction of flies, even as you release a third packet of predators.
+By the middle of the second month, the predators are already making a huge impact.
+The fly population is dwindling, even as you soon release a third packet of predators.

-Once folks experience the miracle of almost no flies, they continue using them for as long as they have livestock.
+Once folks experience the miracle of almost no flies, they continue using them for as long as they have pets, chickens, rabbits, or larger livestock.
 The near-elimination of flies means fewer fly-transmitted diseases, less aggravation, sores and allergies, and healthier animals.